leonstel/leonstel.github.io/drafts/gmap3.md

 ```

 The specified value object of the observable contains a current and previous state so that when a change happens
 some logic could check if that props has changed or not in comparison with the previous state.
-I want the subscriptions
-of changed listeners be called if it subscribes the first time (with current value) and after that only if the value has
 changed.

 [rxjs documentation](https://www.learnrxjs.io/)